-Note: See my earlier post here for a bit more discussion of Lead time versus Cycle time in a software development context and how it might impact a discussion on duration or effort tracking.
+Note: See my earlier post here for a bit more discussion of Lead time versus Cycle time in a software development context and how it might impact a discussion on the duration or effort tracking.

 Little’s Law: A Quick Test Drive